PimentNoir/cmsmsplugins/README.md

-# cmsmsplugins
+# CMS made simple plugins
-CMS made simple plugins
+Useful CMS made simple plugins that are not shipped with the CMSMS tarball.